Vincency/Vincency/README.md

-- Hi, I’m @Vincency
+- Hi, I’m @Vincent Chibueze
-- I’m interested in Web development and Machine learning...
+- A professional web developer in Django, React.js and Asp.net.
-- I’m a professional web developer in Django, React.js and Asp.net.
+- Working to create a good and easy web experience for everyone.
-- I’m working to create a good and easy web experience for everyone.
+- I am very passionate about Web development and Machine learning.
 - You can reach me via vincentokorike@gmail.com
 - +234 8108862390